ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

                58 20                    # bytes(32)
                   F95E1D4B851A2CC80FFF87D8E23F22AF
                   B725D535E515D020731E79A3B4E47120

 ~~~~~~~~~~~
 {: #fig-example-AS-to-C-CWT-encoding title="Example CWT Claims Set Using CBOR Encoding"}

 ### Update of Access Rights # {#sec-as-update-access-rights}

-\[

-TODO: Specify how the AS issues an access token that dynamically updates the access rights of C. The following text outlines pre-requirements and a high-level direction.

-(This should be specified with content in the present section, as well as in {{sec-c-as-token-endpoint}} and {{sec-rs-update-access-rights}}).

-At the moment, this profile does not support the dynamic update of access rights for the client like other transport profiles of ACE do.

-This can be enabled by building on concepts defined in {{I-D.ietf-ace-workflow-and-params}}:

-* "Token series" - In this profile, it would be specialized as a set of consecutive access tokens issued by the AS for the pair (C, AUD), where C is the client whose public authentication credential is bound to those access tokens, while AUD is the audience for which C requests those access tokens.

-* "token_series_id" - This new parameter is defined in {{I-D.ietf-ace-workflow-and-params}}, as intended to be used in the access token request/response exchange between C and the AS.

-  This parameter is meant to specify the unique identifier of a token series.
-A new, corresponding claim to include in access tokens is also defined in {{I-D.ietf-ace-workflow-and-params}}.

-At a high-level, the above can enable the dynamic update of access rights as follows:
+As long as the client is a member of the OSCORE group and the access token previously uploaded at the RS is still valid, the client can contact the AS to ask for updating its access rights, through a process more efficient that that used for the first access token.

-* Each access token in a token series includes the claim "token_series_id", with value the identifier of the token series that the access token belongs to.
+If the request is granted, then the AS generates a new access token as the latest one of an existing token series.
+The access token specifies the identifier of the series to it belongs to.

-* When issuing the first access token in a token series, the AS includes the parameter "token_series_id" in the access token response to the client, with value the identifier of the token series that the access token belongs to.
+The access token is uploaded at the RS(s) in the target audience either by the client as specified in this document, or directly as described in {{I-D.ietf-ace-workflow-and-params}}.
+In either case, the access token response from the AS to the client MUST NOT include any of the parameters 'token_series_id', 'cnf', and 'rs_cnf'.

-* When C requests from the AS an access token that dynamically updates its current access rights to access protected resources at the same audience, C sends to the AS an access token request such that:

-  - It includes the parameter "token_series_id", with value the identifier of the token series for which the new access token is requested.

-  - It does _not_ include the parameters "context_id", "salt_input", and "client_cred_verify" or "client_cred_verify_mac".

-* If the AS issues the new access token that dynamically updates the access rights of C, then the access token includes the claim "token_series_id", with value the identifier of the same token series for which the access token has been issued.

-When receiving the new access token, the RS uses the value of the claim "token_series_id", and identifies the stored old access token that has to be superseded by the new one, as both belonging to the same token series.

-\]

 ### 'context_id' Claim ### {#context_id_claim}